dding79/Big-data-health-project/README.md

 4. run_mortality_prediction.py, which contains methods to preprocess data, as well as train and run a predictive model to predict in-hospital mortality after a certain point, given patients' physiological timeseries data.

-For more information on the arguments required to run each of these files, use the --help flag.

 ### Instructions

 Python package dependencies: